-Despite increased awareness of your brand through content marketing, slogging through other aspects of consumer psychology, like the consumer decision-making process. create challenges.
+Despite increased awareness of your brand through content marketing, slogging through other aspects of consumer psychology, like the consumer decision-making process, creates challenges.
 Overcoming these challenges to consumer psychology potentially explode your ROI.

 Consumer psychology challenges

-Take a look at the infographic’s right side.
+Take a look at the infographic’s right side [shown at the bottom of this post].
 What you see is a consumer who appears on autopilot and that’s pretty close to the truth.
 Today’s connected consumer is less focused on your advertising and doesn’t dedicate much effort to processing your message.
-Instead, they’re using multiple screens — likely watching TV (or their computer monitor via Hulu or Netflix) while checking their Facebook or Flickr feed, chatting with their friends on SnapChat or text message, or checking out their friend’s Pinboards.
+Instead, they’re using multiple screens — likely watching TV (or their computer monitor via Hulu or Netflix) while checking their Facebook or Flickr feed, chatting with their friends on Snapchat or text message, or checking out their friend’s Pinboards.